jonahmende/Spatial_Ecology_in_R_2025/exam_final/CNN_SDM.md

 # Project to UTM Zone 32N (EPSG:32632) for metric calculations
 regions_utm <- project(regions, "EPSG:32632")

-# Convert to sf object for spatial operations
+# Convert to sf object for spatial operations (to use before projection)
 regions_sf <- st_as_sf(regions)

 # Union all regions into single polygon